 Unless you have worked for the post office, you’re unlikely to understand the steps that a piece of mail takes from sender to recipient.

 First things first: you write your letter, address the envelope, put a stamp on it then, place it in your mailbox, and raise the flag.
 Once your letter is picked up, it goes to the post office and gets stamped by USPS.
 Then your letter goes into a truck where it is transported to another facility.
+From there, various factors affect how long it will take for it to arrive to its destination.

 When it arrives at its final destination, it will be sorted, loaded into the mail truck and sent to your recipient.